UCLALibrary/sinai_metadata/.github/ISSUE_TEMPLATE/new-smdp-manuscript.md

 ---
-name: New SMDP Manuscript
+name: New SMDP Manuscript for Text ID
-about: For creating an issue to track initial RA work on a manuscript
+about: For creating an issue to track RA work on text identification for an SMDP manuscript
 title: Sinai {{SHELFMARK}}
 assignees: ''